MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 - You can specify a Secure Store target application in a workbook.
 (This is known as an embedded connection.)
 For more information, see  [Configure Excel Online data refresh by using embedded data connections in Office Online Server](configure-excel-online-data-refresh-by-using-embedded-data-connections-in-office.md).

-- You can use an Office Data Connection (ODC) file that specifies a target application.
+- You can use an Office Data Connection (ODC) file that specifies a Secure Store target application.
 This article describes how to do this.

-By using an ODC file for your data connection, you separate your workbooks from the data connection information.
+By using an ODC file for your data connection, you separate your Excel workbooks from the data connection information.
 This allows you to share a single ODC file among multiple workbooks and also allows you to centrally manage your data connections.

-Before you can use with an ODC file, you must have  [installed Office Online Server](deploy-office-online-server.md) and [configured it to work with SharePoint Server](configure-office-online-server-for-sharepoint-server-2016.md).
-To use an ODC file, you must also  [configure server-to-server authentication between Office Online Server and SharePoint Server](configure-server-to-server-authentication-between-office-online-server-and-share.md).Using with an ODC file consists of the following steps:
+Before you can use Excel Online with an ODC file, you must have  [installed Office Online Server](deploy-office-online-server.md) and [configured it to work with SharePoint Server](configure-office-online-server-for-sharepoint-server-2016.md).
+To use an ODC file, you must also  [configure server-to-server authentication between Office Online Server and SharePoint Server](configure-server-to-server-authentication-between-office-online-server-and-share.md).

+Using Excel Online with an ODC file consists of the following steps:

 1. [Configure a data access account](#part1)